mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 tar -xzf taxdb.tar.gz
 EOF
 ```
-After the script `download_blastdb.sh` is created, submit it to the scheduler.
-The command to be used will depend on the scheduler the HPC uses - refer to the section below to find the appropriate command.
+After creating the script `download_blastdb.sh`, submit it to the scheduler.
+The command will depend on the scheduler the HPC uses - refer to the section below to find the appropriate command.
 #### Gadi
 ##### Directives specific to PBS on Gadi
 ```bash